The Magnitsky Myth & Other Keys

 The WMBC’s Assistant Director of Finance, Keith Stout, “resigned his employment while… enquiries were ongoing”.
 The Council’s “former Conservative chairman, Mrs. Williams, left town in her socks,” notes her successor, Labor’s John McCallum.
 By 1992/’93 when Cycomm, Rare Earth and a sackful of Canadian “penny dreadfuls” were revealed in the Wolverhampton portfolio, it’s reported that the fund's Polly Peck holding, which cost pensioners “well into six figures, is valued at just 1p (a single pence)”.

 Edmond Safra’s Republic National Bank of New York (RNBoNY) participated in two “private placement” tranches of Cycomm shares – first in late 1991, and, again, in mid-1992.
 Unique among Cycomm’s institutional placees, RNBoNY also shows up as a shareholder of Van Diemen’s Land Co., appearing in such role on the same date – in December 1993 – as does Graham Ferguson Lacey and Rhone Finance (of which Roger A. Leopard’s an officer, and neighbour to the Geneva Aiport Post Office Box 423).

-Ahead in this series, the focus is less on such financial filigree and more on the corporate culture and community – introducing a colourful cross-section of those cast-members who keep the wheels in spin.
+Ahead on these pages, the focus is less on such financial filigree and more on the corporate culture and community – introducing a colourful cross-section of those cast-members who keep the wheels in spin.
 Cycomm makes way for still more controversial, and public money-losing, dealings within RNBoNY’s orbit.
-Safra and "diamond tycoon" Beny Steinmetz bankroll+ Moscow operations – planting the seed for Bill Browder and team to propagate a fantastic myth.
+Safra and "diamond tycoon" of 'Angolagate' infamy, Beny Steinmetz bankroll+ Moscow operations – seeding an enterprise for Bill Browder and team that will reap ill for many.
+And it will propagate a fantastic myth.

 – "Give me a